PraxTube/work-hours-generator/README.md

 end_date = datetime.date(year, 8, 31)
 ```

 which in this case, will generate hours from the 15th March to the 31th August.
+The current implementation will try to fit your monthly hours in any month,
+meaning that it will attempt to fill March in this case with the same amount of hours as any other month.
+In general, if you wish to generate from specific dates,
+a little bit of manual work is still needed.
 Leap years are being accounted for.

 You can also create the hours completely manually by setting